cfpb/consumerfinance.gov/INSTALL.md

    that can trigger different options for different environments.
    Since you ran it with no arguments, it will set up the dev environment.

-   It will then run `env-var-setup.sh` to ensure that the environment variables are set and the virtualenv is activated.
+   It will then run a script to ensure that you're in a virtualenv.
+   If not, the script will end, to prevent you from accidentally installing your Python dependencies globally.
 1. **Install project dependencies** (`install`)

    Python dependencies are installed into the virtualenv via pip.